cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/ui-transform.md

 Click the __Add Component__ button at the bottom of the __Inspector__ panel and select __UITransform__ from __UI__ to add the UITransform component to the node.

-Api can refer to [UITransform API](https://docs.cocos.com/creator3d/api/en/classes/ui.uitransform.html).
+Please refer to the [UITransform API](https://docs.cocos.com/creator3d/api/en/classes/ui.uitransform.html).

 ## UITransform Properties